 Chemistry is the science that examines and works toward understanding changes in matter.
 Chemistry has been described as the central science because matter includes the entire physical world, such as the things we use, the food we eat, and even ourselves.
 Correlating the insights of chemistry with physics, mathematics, and molecular biology opens vistas that excite and offer opportunities to benefit the entire world.

-The Department of Chemistry has established the following objectives to help its students develop into mature scientists:
+Consonant with these ideals, the Chemistry Department has established the following objectives to help its students develop into mature scientists:

 - To provide a course of study of sufficient rigor and depth to enable our graduates who complete our ACS Chemistry major to compete successfully with their peers of similar ability in graduate school or research positions, as well as professional goals other than traditional positions as chemists.